-Modern Foreign Languages At Branton First School our children learn Spanish.
+Modern Foreign Languages

+At Branton Primary School our children learn Spanish.
 Miss Plunkett is our MFL teacher and she teaches Spanish throughout our school, exceeding the expectation of the new curriculum where Key Stage Two children are required to learn a MFL.
 This whole school approach enables our children to become confident in Spanish as they begin to speak and write the language from an early age.

+Physical Education

-Physical Education At Branton First School we believe in developing a positive attitude to and an enjoyment of physical exercise.
+At Branton Primary School we believe in developing a positive attitude to and an enjoyment of physical exercise.
 From reception to year six all of our pupils have swimming lessons.
 This year we will swim at Willowburn Leisure Centre on a Thursday afternoon, our lesson running form 1 to 1.30pm.
 From November to February we will travel to Willowburn for a lesson from 1-2pm to use the sports facilities and do a range of activities lead by coaches from Willowburn.

-Our nursery children will have the option of joining us at the pool accompanied by their parents.
-Swimming lessons are $\pounds$ 3.50 per week which covers the cost of the lesson and contributes towards the transport costs.
+Our older nursery children will have the option of taking part in our PE afternoons on Wednesdays throughout the year, and of joining us at the pool accompanied by their parents.
+Swimming lessons are £3.50 per week which covers the cost of the lesson and contributes towards the transport costs.

 We use our sports funding to have professional coach lead sessions in football (autumn term), rugby (spring term) and tennis (summer term).

-We also have a teacher visiting who takes weekly sessions in Dance and Drama which our children thoroughly enjoy.
-We are planning to resume our Yoga Stories sessions for our younger children in the Autumn and Spring Terms.
+We also have teachers visiting who take weekly sessions in Yoga Stories or Dance and Drama which our children thoroughly enjoy.

 Our Key Stage Two children also have the opportunity to take part in a residential visit to an outdoor education centre where they will be able to take part in adventurous activities.
-We have visited Ford Castle and Robinwood in recent years, taking part in many exciting activities such as archery, climbing, zipwiring and canoeing to name but a few!
+We have visited Ford Castle, Robinwood and the Calvert Trust at Keilder in recent years, taking part in many exciting activities such as archery, climbing, zip wiring and canoeing to name but a few!

-LEARNING JOURNAL Tapestry online learning journal In February 2015 we began to use an online learning journal for our foundation stage children (nursery and reception) and have now extended this throughout the school.
+Tapestry online learning journal

+In February 2015 we began to use an online learning journal for our foundation stage children (nursery and reception) and have now extended this throughout the school.

 All parents will be notified by email how to set up with access to their own child's online learning journal.
 We will add information regularly, in the form of photos, assessments, videos etc., We would encourage all parents to contribute by adding their own photos, observations and comments to give a 'whole' picture of their child's learning journey.

+Religious Education

-Religious Education The school follows the Northumberland Agreed Syllabus for Religious Education.
+The school follows the Northumberland Agreed Syllabus for Religious Education.